How A Real Estate Mogul Juggles Work & Her 3 Sons

 Advertisement

-The one thing I would tell other working mums: With all of the tasks working mums undertake, it is important to remember that getting older doesn't mean you have to stop being playful.
+The one thing I would tell other working moms: With all of the tasks working moms undertake, it is important to remember that getting older doesn't mean you have to stop being playful.
 Have fun, be present, be patient, lean on other amazing women, take care of yourself, and do what you can to live healthy.

 Becoming a mother changed this thing about me: Becoming a mother is a deeply powerful experience that changes your life forever.
 For me, it is the most joyous, most fulfilling, and most important role I have.
 My family always has and always will come first.
 I have discovered that like leadership, motherhood is an evolution.
 With both, there is a profound sense of responsibility to the well-being of others under your care.
 In the close to 15 years that I have been a mother, I have learned that the best way to teach is to lead by example and the best way to learn is to listen and be curious.